damian-pastorini/reldens-docs/README.md

 Install Reldens following the [installation guide](installation.md).

-### - Step #2 - Minimum required contents creation
+### - Step #2 - Contents creation

-Use all the provided methods like generators, imports, commands, and admin panel to [create the contents for your game](minimum-required-contents-creation.md).
+Use all the provided methods like generators, imports, commands, and admin panel to [create the contents for your game](contents-creation.md).

 ### - Step #3 - Customize your game